kuang-da/kuangda/index.md

 - I am a [Tsundoku](https://en.wikipedia.org/wiki/Tsundoku) reader who tends to collect more books than I could ever finish.

 - Here is a [list of readings](readings.md), which I finished and would like to recommend to friends.
-(Coming Soon)

 ## Writing